alelavelli/rust-fullstack-web-application/README.md

 _Table 1: frameworks of architectural components._

-The application is accessibile via Browser and API and provides all functionalities that a common application has: CRUD operations to database, authorization and access control, routers, facades and services components.
+The application is accessible via Browser and API and provides all functionalities that a common application has: CRUD operations to database, authorization and access control, routers, facades and services components.

-> Disclamer: any line of code in this repository was written by human hands!
+> Disclaimer: any line of code in this repository was written by human hands!
 Obviously, sometimes I used an LLM as support tool for boring tasks like writing down the css classes but there is no vibe-coding here.
 > The backend comes from two previous projects `sandbox-rust-web-app` and `employees-manager`, it is a more mature version.
 > The frontend is completely learned here (as you can see from the commit history) and vibe-coding was totally useless to learn this framework.